responsible-ai-usage/daiu-spec-site/docs/1.0/markup.md

   "daiu": {
     "origin": "HM",
     "level": "assist",
-    "version": "DAIU 1.0",
+    "verification": "DAIU 1.0",
-    "note": "Color grading and noise reduction with AI tools" }
+    "description": "Color grading and noise reduction with AI tools" }
 }
 ```

 Implementations may adapt these structures as needed for their systems.
 The key
-requirement is to preserve the origin, level and version values.
+requirement is to preserve the origin, level and verification values.